Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: Preliminaries

-Alternatively, as has already been pointed out, we could have required $L$ to be oriented, relatively spin and weakly unobstructed after bulk deformation as in \cite{FOOO} and replaced the coefficient field $\F=\F_2$ by a field of zero characteristic.
-Theorem \ref{thm:A} extends to this setting word-for-word.
+Alternatively, as has already been pointed out, one can require $L$ to be oriented, relatively spin and weakly unobstructed after bulk deformation as in \cite{FOOO} and replaced the coefficient field $\F=\F_2$ by a field of zero characteristic.
+We expect that Theorem \ref{thm:A} extends to this setting.

 A \emph{Hamiltonian diffeomorphism} $\varphi=\varphi_H=\varphi_H^1$ is the time-one map of the time-dependent flow (i.e., a \emph{Hamiltonian isotopy}) $\varphi^t=\varphi_H^t$ of a 1-periodic in time Hamiltonian $H\colon S^1\times M\to\R$, where $S^1=\R/\Z$.
 The Hamiltonian vector field $X_H$ of $H$ is defined by $i_{X_H}\omega=-dH$.
 All Hamiltonians are assumed to be compactly supported.